 Wipe down any area that’s been wet with a soft cloth, scrubbing gently around edges or seams if needed.
-Then place dry rice into your empty container for about 20 minutes before cleaning it out using the spatula (you’ll want to make sure there are no leftover grains).
+Then place dry rice into your empty pulp container for about 20 minutes before cleaning it out using the spatula (you’ll want to ensure there are no leftover grains).

-You can also add salt or baking soda as well; this will help break up how sticky things get on your juicers!
-As an alternative, you could soak everything—cups, blades, plastics and all—in a sink full of hot soapy water for five minutes before drying them off completely.
+You can also add salt or baking soda to help break up how sticky things get on your juicers!
+Alternatively, for five minutes, you could soak everything—cups, blades, plastics, and all—in a sink full of hot soapy water before putting them on a drying rack.

-You’ll want to clean the juicer in this way at least once a week, if not more.
+You’ll want to make your juicer clean this way at least once a week, if not more.

 Removing Tough Residue

-If you’ve used your juicer often and notice how there’s a bunch of tough residue that won’t come off, then just soak everything in warm soapy water for 15 minutes before scrubbing away with the soft brush or nail brush.
+If you’ve used your juicer often and notice a bunch of harsh residues that won’t come off, soak everything in warm soapy water for 15 minutes before scrubbing away with the soft brush or nail brush.

-Ingredients You Would Need to Remove Tough Residue
+Ingredients You Would Need to Remove Harsh Residues

 - Dish liquid